By Matthew D. Segall March 29, 2016

-On April 16, 2016 at the Jung Institute of San Francisco, PCC alumnus Scott Hill (PhD, 2009) will teach a half-day course entitled "Confrontation with the Unconscious: Jungian Insights into Psychedelic Experience and Psychedelic-Enhanced Therapy."
-Continuing education credits will be available for those enrolled in the course.
-The cost for graduate students is $60.
-Find more information and register for Dr. Hill's course.
+On April 16, 2016 at the Jung Institute of San Francisco, Philosophy, Cosmology, and Consciousness, alumnus Scott Hill, Ph.D. taught a half-day course entitled "Confrontation with the Unconscious: Jungian Insights into Psychedelic Experience and Psychedelic-Enhanced Therapy."

-The course is based on Dr. Hill's book, Confrontation with the Unconscious: Jungian Depth Psychology and Psychedelic Experience, which emerged out his dissertation for the PCC program.
+The course is based on Dr. Hill's book, Confrontation with the Unconscious: Jungian Depth Psychology and Psychedelic Experience, which emerged out his dissertation for the Philosophy, Cosmology, and Consciousness program.

 The course description is as follows: